madacsbotond/aimotive/Readme.md

 ## Monitoring
 For monitoring an external repository was used, [Kube-Prometheus](https://github.com/prometheus-operator/kube-prometheus), which contains Prometheus, Grafana and Alertmanager deployment as well.
 The created dashboard and alertrule are available at the [monitoring](kubernetes_files/monitoring) directory.
 ## Results
 Once all resources are started, curl can be used to test access to the endpoints of the Flask application.
 Inside Grafana you can see how many non-system pods are running, if too many alarms are received by the Flask application.
-Pictures can be found in the [pictures](results) directory.
+Pictures can be found in the [results](results) directory.
 ## Quickstart
 - Make sure *minikube*, *docker*, *git* and *terraform* are available at the host.
 - Run `terraform init` and `terraform apply` at [terraform](terraform) directory.